evvvvil/urptransitionshaders-docs/README.md

 ## How to use:

-1. Import the URP-Transition-Shaders package.
-You should now have new shader options in any Unity material's `Shader` dropdown.
-In `Universal Render Pipeline` category you now have new transition shaders such as `Lit-Transition` and `Unlit-Transition`. :star_struck:
+1. Import the "URP Transition Shaders" package.
+You will then have new shader options available for any Unity material.
+In the `Shader` dropdown of any material, in the `Universal Render Pipeline` category, new shaders are: `Lit-Transition`, `SimpleLit-Transition`, `ComplexLit-Transition`, `BakedLit-Transition`  and `Unlit-Transition`. :star_struck:

 ![New options available in material shader dropdown](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img-01.jpg?raw=true)

 ![New options available in material shader dropdown](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img-02.jpg?raw=true)

-2. Create a new material in Unity or select an existing material which is using `Lit` / `Unlit` / `SimpleLit` / `ComplexLit`.
-(For this step by step guide we will assume we are using `Lit`)
+2. Create a new material in Unity or select an existing material which is using `Lit` / `Unlit` / `SimpleLit` / `ComplexLit` / `BakedLit`.
+(For the purpose of this step by step guide, we will assume we are using `Lit`)

-3. Switch the material's shader from `Lit` to `Lit-Transition`: click shader dropdown on the top of material and in `Universal Render Pipeline` category select `Lit-Transition`.
+3. Switch the material's shader from `Lit` to `Lit-Transition`: click shader dropdown on the top of material and in the `Universal Render Pipeline` category, select `Lit-Transition`.

 4. If you are editing an existing `Lit` material then all the maps and values should stay the same. :rowing_woman: Your material's look will stay intact.
 You should now see a new fold out `Transition Options` in your material inspector panel.